Martín Cáceres: Fiorentina

 On 30 August 2019, Cáceres joined Fiorentina on a one-year deal with the option for a further season.
 The following 18 May, he declared that he had tested positive for COVID-19 for 60 days.

 Cagliari

 Cáceres moved to Cagliari on a one-year contract on 1 September 2021, where he shared teams with national teammates Diego Godín and Nahitan Nández.
 He scored his only goal for the Sardinians on 17 October, the second in a 3–1 home victory over Sampdoria.

 Levante

 Cáceres returned to the Spanish top tier on 30 January 2022, with the free agent agreeing to a one-year deal at Levante with the possibility of a one-year extension.
 Nine of his appearances were starts, in an eventual relegation; the same happened to his previous side, Cagliari.

 LA Galaxy

 On 24 August 2022, Cáceres joined Major League Soccer club LA Galaxy as a free agent until the end of the season.
+He scored his first goal on 15 May 2023, opening an eventual 2–1 home win against the San Jose Earthquakes.

+Cáceres was part of the squad that won the MLS Cup 2024 on 7 December, even tough he did not feature in any matches having been sidelined since 8 August with an Achilles tendon injury.

+Later career

+On 11 February 2025, aged 37, Cáceres moved to the Paraguayan Primera División on a ten-month contract at Libertad.